oils-for-unix/oils/doc/errexit.md

 ## Overview

+Below are DETAILS.
+You only need to know:

+- Use `shopt --set strict:all` if you want to run your script with another shell
+- Use `shopt --set oil:basic` to start upgrading.
+  - And then `shopt --set oil:all` once you're confident about Oil.

 Remember that Oil is a gradual upgrade from shell:

 - `bin/osh` behaves like a POSIX shell, so existing scripts will continue to